By Ashok Prasad, Founder, Niyyam

 What is over-diversification?

-It is investing in too many funds, reducing returns.
+It is holding too many mutual funds, which reduces efficiency and returns.

 How many funds are too many?